-Remember - It is an offence for any person, other than the owner of the animal, to treat an animal unless the permission of the vet in charge of the case or to whom the animal would be referred is sought and obtained.
-A Veterinary Surgeon is extremely unlikely to refer any customers to you unless you are qualified and insured.
+Remember - It's an offence for any person, other than the owner of the animal, to treat an animal unless the permission of the vet in charge of the case or to whom the animal would be referred is sought and obtained.
+A Veterinary Surgeon is extremely unlikely to refer any customers to you unless you're qualified and insured.

-What qualifications can I get & how do I get them?
+What qualifications can you get & how do you get them?

 Currently, there are two training options available for Canine Bowen Technique (CBT):

 - Self Interest - Consisting of only Module 1 of the full Diploma course, this option provides instruction in the basic level of Canine Bowen Technique and maybe used by dog owners who wish to use some CBT solely for use on their own dog.
-Alternatively, those people who'd like to find out more before committing themselves to the full Diploma course may also take Module 1.
+Alternatively, if you'd like to find out more before committing yourself to the full Diploma course can also take Module 1.